-- Students exiting the programme with 120 credits are eligible for the award of PgDip in Marketing Communications and Advertising. - Students exiting the programme with 60 credits are eligible for the award of PgCert. - The 30 credit Marketing Communications Strategy module OR the 15 credit Public Relations PLUS the 15 credit Digital Communications and Analytics modules must be passed to be eligible for the award of PgCert in Marketing Communications & Advertising - If not, students will be eligible for the award of PgCert in Marketing Studies.
+- Students exiting the programme with 120 credits are eligible for the award of PgDip in Marketing and Brand Management - The 30 credit Strategic Brand Management module and the 15 credit Branding Design module must be passed to be eligible for the award of PgCert in Marketing & Brand Management.

+- Students exiting the programme with 60 credits are eligible for the award of PgCert. - The 30 credit Strategic Brand Management module and the 15 credit Branding Design module must be passed to be eligible for the award of PgCert in Marketing & Brand Management. - If these modules have not been passed students will be eligible for the award of PgCert in Marketing Studies.